 - 2 teaspoons vanilla extract

-- 1/4 cup heavy cream, or more as needed
+- ¼ cup heavy cream, at room temperature (plus more as needed)

 - Pinch fine sea salt